What’s the Lifespan of a Solar Battery?

 The Battery Type You Install

-There are three types of batteries commonly used in solar storage: lead-acid, lithium-ion, and saltwater.
+Three types of batteries are commonly used in solar storage: lead-acid, lithium-ion, and saltwater.
 Of these three options, lithium-ion batteries will last the longest.
-They also tend to offer the best storage capacity, but likely won’t be the least expensive option.
+They also tend to offer the best storage capacity but likely won’t be the least expensive option.

 The other popular option today is lead-acid batteries.
-Their relatively low price and high watt-hour capacity have made them a mainstay in off-grid solar systems for years.
+For years, their relatively low price and high watt-hour capacity have made them a mainstay in off-grid solar systems.
 Compared to other options, however, they last for far fewer cycles, meaning their lifespan will be the shortest.

 Lead-acid batteries also have a lower DoD rate - sometimes between 30% and 50%, meaning you can only use a portion of the energy that’s stored in the battery.
 While they may be less expensive upfront, you’ll likely have to replace them more frequently which could cost more in the long run.